 Bottom line: You shouldn’t have to pay a cent for damages that aren’t your fault.

-How Much Money Can I Recover from a Union City Personal Injury Accident?
+How Much Money Can I Recover from a Georgia Personal Injury Accident?

 Since Georgia is an “at-fault state,” the person whose actions led to the accident is responsible for covering all damages resulting from it.
 That means the money you can recover depends on what you lost because of the accident.